IL-Group/FL-Studio-API-Stubs/README.md

   documentation, so the resultant site ends up containing the documentation from both directories.

+    * `.pages` files within the `docs/` directory contain a YAML listing for the navigation of this section of the documentation.
+They are used to re-order and rename elements within the navigation pane of the documentation site.

 * `scripts/` contains Python scripts for performing common actions such as building the documentation or building the package.